 This policy, also called errors and omissions insurance (E&O), protects North Dakota businesses that provide professional services or advice.
 It covers lawsuits related to work performance.

 This policy covers financial losses from data breaches and cyberattacks.
 It's recommended for North Dakota businesses that handle credit card numbers and other sensitive data.

 A BOP bundles commercial property insurance and general liability coverage in one plan.
 It's often the most cost-effective type of commercial insurance for a North Dakota business.

 Workers’ comp insurance is required for North Dakota businesses that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.

 This policy is required for business-owned vehicles in North Dakota.
 It covers injuries and property damage in an accident, along with vehicle theft, vandalism, and weather damage.

-In North Dakota, insurance agents, agencies, and brokers are licensed by the North Dakota Insurance Department.
+In North Dakota, insurance agencies, agents, and brokers are licensed by the North Dakota Insurance Department.
 Insureon is licensed in North Dakota as BIN Insurance Holdings LLC (NPN 15752926) for property and casualty insurance and for surplus lines (license number 2000003458).
-Verify our licensure with the National Association of Insurance Commissioners: select North Dakota, Licensee, Business Entity, and then enter our NPN or license number.
+Verify our licensure with the National Association of Insurance Commissioners: select North Dakota, licensee, business entity, and then enter our NPN or license number.